 Hard candy will last for ages, Here are the longest lasting ones:

 Having a complement of condiments on hand will allow you to still enjoy tasty meals during a disaster.

 Store them in mylar bags and throw in some oxygen absorbers to help lengthen their shelf life.

 26. Cocoa Powder

-Cocoa powder allows you to make all sorts of goodies, from chocolate to cookies.
+Cocoa powder allows you to make all sorts of goodies, from chocolate cookies to smoothies and protein shakes.
 It stores well and hardly takes up any room.